Web Application Security

 GET,POST,PUT,DELETE - HTTP Headers:

-- Session management: session cookies, CSRF tokens, persistent authentication mechanisms
+- Session management: session cookies, CSRF tokens, JWTs, persistent authentication

 Interceptors and automated scanners